suddh123-ship-it/sarvam/README.md

-# 🚗 AutoCare Motors — Multilingual Voice Bot for Auto Dealership Service
+# AutoCare Motors — Multilingual Voice Bot for Auto Dealership Service

 > A real-time, Hindi/Hinglish **voice bot** that answers a dealership's service line,
 > books service appointments, checks recalls, handles complaints, escalates angry
 > customers to a human, and logs an **AI-generated summary of every call** to a live
-> CRM dashboard.
+> dummy dashboard.
 >
-> Built for the **Sarvam AI Pre-Sales Engineer** assignment — a real enterprise use

 > case powered end-to-end by **Sarvam's STT + LLM + TTS** stack over live telephony.

 ---